fingerprintjs/broyster/contributing.md

 - Keep changes focused—avoid unrelated edits.
 - Minimize new dependencies unless necessary.
 - Prefer backward compatibility for the published package.

-If you’re unsure about an approach, please start a discussion first.
+- If unsure about an approach, please start a discussion first.

 ### Helping with existing issues

 Browse [help wanted](https://github.com/fingerprintjs/broyster/labels/help%20wanted).
-You can share context, reduce repros, or pick one up and open a PR.
+You can share context, reduce repro steps, or pick one up and open a PR.
 Ask questions in the issue if something is unclear.

 ---

 ## Working with code

-This section covers local setup and verifying changes.

 ### Requirements

 - **Node.js 18+** (Node 20+ recommended)
-- **bun** or **Yarn Berry** (examples below use bun)
+- **bun** or **Yarn Berry** (examples use bun)
 - **Git**

 ### Setup